Azure/Microsoft-Defender-for-Cloud/Storage Automation AV/README.md

 * Knowledge of PowerShell scripting and Git

 ### Project Structure:
-* ScanUploadedBlobFunction - contain the Azure Function Blob Trigger source code, the files will be build using this command.
+* ScanUploadedBlobFunction - contain the Azure Function Blob Trigger source code.

-* ScanHttpServer - contains the HttpServer project that runs on the VM and waits for requests, the VM has in Init Script to build and start the ScanHttpServer and can be found in the same folder and can be modified too.
+* ScanHttpServer - contains the HttpServer project that runs on the VM and waits for requests, the VM has in Init Script to start the ScanHttpServer.
+The script can be found in the same folder and can be modified too.
 The ScanHttpServer will be run with a simple script that restart the app if it crashes (/ScanHttpServer/runLoop.ps1)

-* Build and Deploy Script (BuildAndDeploy.ps1) - will prepare the project for deployment, upload the source code to the host storage account and deploy the arm template using the parameters in the script (the script overrides the ARM template parameters file).
+* Build and Deploy Script (BuildAndDeploy.ps1) - will prepare the project for deployment, upload the source code to a host storage account and deploy the arm template using the parameters in the script (the script overrides the ARM template parameters file).

     *  Function Code - build, zipped and uploaded
         * build command: